syncfusion-content/mobilejavascript-docs/MobileJS/api/ejmMenu.md

 ### fields.href `String`
 {:#members:fields-href}

-Specifies href of the fields.
+Specifies href of the fields the menu item.

 #### Default Value: